 1. Oak Ridge

-Topping our list for the best neighborhoods in this guide to Knoxville housing market is Oak Ridge.
+Topping our list of the best neighborhoods in this guide of the Knoxville housing market is Oak Ridge.
 This is a small yet booming suburb located about 20 minutes west of downtown.
 Oak Ridge’s history dates back to World War II when it played an essential role in the Manhattan Project and the development of atomic bombs; at the time this neighborhood was known as “The Secret City.”

 It has since become home to families with children who live on average incomes around $52K to $80K annually, making it one of the most affordable places in Tennessee.
 There are also plenty of public schools here that provide quality education.

 The small town of Norris may be one of the most peaceful suburbs in all of Anderson County.
 With just over 1,000 people living there and breathtaking views from any location, this little community has so much beauty.